 Millions at risk of starvation

-A series of severe droughts have left more than 25 million people across East Africa at risk of hunger and in urgent need of help.
+A series of severe droughts and conflicts have left more than 26 million people across East Africa at risk of hunger and in urgent need of help.

-Somalia is also on the brink of famine with tens of thousands of children at risk of starvation across most of the country, including Somaliland, a self-proclaimed independent state in the north.
+In Somalia, more than 380,000 children are acutely malnourished.
 When famine hit Somalia in 2011, nearly 260,000 people perished – half of them were children under five.
 We cannot let this happen again.

 Kenya and Ethiopia are also affected by this region-wide hunger crisis.